devgeek2700/24carrot-frontend-design/README.md

-# 24 Carrot Frontend Design
+# Catering and Events Webapge

  This project aims to showcase the frontend design implementation for a catering and events company using ReactJS.
 With a focus on elegance, functionality, and user experience, this webpage design is tailored to meet the needs of both the company and its clients.
 ## Features